nipunaw/ClariFi/README.md

 Steps to run:

 - npm install
+- npm install -g http-server
+- Go to ClariFi/
+- http-server ./
 - npm start (Run React Server)
-- npm run electron-dev (Run React Application)
+- npm run electron-dev (Run Electron Application)

 Current development is done on Windows and the main target platform is Windows.
 This application is built using ElectronJS and ReactJS